Sigmmma/c20/src/content/contributing/readme.md

 * `src/content/h1/guides/my-cool-tutorial/readme.md`
 * `src/content/h1/tags/shader/shader_transparent_chicago/readme.md`

-You can also create a `readme_es.md` if you want to translate a page to Spanish, for example.

 These files contain the main body content of each page and are where most content will be written.
 The following sections will describe how to write it.

 ## Page metadata